Children’s Ministry at PPC

 • Faith Weaver NOW: for children in 1st–6th grade, upstairs (1st–3rd grade in Room 206, 4th–6th grade in Library)

-Our Kid Connection classroom begins with worship time and a Bible story presentation for the whole group.
-Then kids engage in discussion and activities with their teachers to dive deeper into the lesson.
-Over a period of 3 years, this curriculum covers the whole Old and New Testament twice, exploring 117 key stories for kids this age.
+Faith Weaver Now begins with worship time as a large group.
+Then kids engage in discussion and activities with their teachers to dive deep into the day’s lesson in age appropriate classrooms.
+Over a period of 3 years, this curriculum covers the whole Old and New Testament and each lesson is taught using kid engaging teaching methods.

 Children of ALL ages are always welcome in worship and we rejoice in the “kid noise” they bring!
 We also have a children’s message right before the sermon where children are invited to come down to the front of the sanctuary.
-The pastors share the heart of the sermon message with the children in language they can understand.
+Our Director of Family Ministries shares the heart of the sermon message with the children in language they can understand.
 Then children aged 3 through 6th grade may meet their teachers in the fellowship hall where they will be escorted to their Sunday School classroom upstairs, or they are welcome to return to their seats with their parents.
 We also have a “cry room” located at the rear of our sanctuary where parents can take especially noisy children and still be able to see and hear the worship service.

 Nursery Care is provided for children 3 and under during all worship services.
 Our nursery is staffed by screened and trained caregivers who seek to engage the children in fun and nurturing activities.
 Our goal is to help you feel safe and secure in leaving your children with us.

 For more information on Children’s ministry, please contact Elder Jason Sampson.